Article updated 5/7/2014 by Ryan Waniata

 Original Content: Netflix Instant

-If you had asked me which company won the crown for original content at the end of 2012, I would have said Hulu Plus hands down.
+If you had asked us a couple years back which company won the crown for original content, we would have said Hulu Plus hands down.
 Battleground on Hulu Plus was a witty, entertaining political drama, Morgan Spurlock’s A Day In The Life was a solid documentary and even Kevin Smith’s Spoilers had some high points.
 The only content that Netflix rolled out during 2012 was Lilyhammer, a mildly entertaining drama about a mobster (Steve Van Zandt of The Sopranos) in the witness protection program.

 - Hate commercials and advertisements?
 Go with Netflix or Amazon Prime.
 Neither service requires you to watch commercials in order to watch content; completely opposite from Hulu Plus.
 However, you will have to put up with some awkward Sony PlayStation plugs when watching House of Cards.